-The new Low Carbon Concrete Routemap – the culmination of more than two years of work by the Green Construction Board’s Low Carbon Concrete Group (LCCG) – has launched and is available to read.
+The new Low Carbon Concrete Routemap – the culmination of more than two years of work by the Green Construction Board’s Low Carbon Concrete Group (LCCG) – was launched in 2022.

 Concrete is the most used material on the planet.
 It is strong, durable and the constituents are abundant almost everywhere.